repurposingAI/SubGraphAI/README.md

 missing_embedding_file: List of entities with missing embeddings.

-input_file: Bipartite graph file with drug-target pairs to evaluate.
+input_file: Bipartite graph file containing drug–target pairs with their binding affinity scores (see the file affinity.txt in the folder prediction/dataset/evaluation) for evaluation.

 file2_path: CSV file listing all drug-target pairs used.